10 Essential Things To Do In Dunfermline -Scotland’s Ancient Capital

 Interior of Dunfermline Abbey

-King Robert the Bruce’s Tomb
+Visit King Robert the Bruce’s Tomb

 If you didn’t notice the words around the top of the church – “KING ROBERT THE BRUCE” then you might also miss his burial inside.
-The King had been lost for years but during restoration works, a body was discovered amidst a crumbling tomb.
+The famous “Outlaw King” had been lost for years but during restoration works, a body was discovered amidst a crumbling tomb.
 It was the right size and age for Bruce and even the heart had been cut out, so the details all matched up.
 He was reburied under the floor of the new church but unfortunately not before people pilfered bits and pieces of the King’s bones.

 Historic Dunfermline